shubham14p3/IITJ-EV-Charging-Station-Demand-Forecasting/README.md

 ## Features

 ### Backend
-- **Flask API** for data processing and machine learning predictions.
+- **uvicorn API** for data processing and machine learning predictions.
 - **Endpoints** for:
   • /ingest-json: Flatten and save ACN JSON.
   • /clean: Aggregate and clean data.